adamgood-dev/agood-yelpcamp/README.md

 - User pages where you can view all of the reviews made by an individual user
 - Average campground rating
 - Numerous UI improvements, both through independent styling as well as tweaking the look of existing Bootstrap implementation.
+- Search functionality and either infinite scroll or paginization on the index page